caffeine-suite/caffeine-script/README.md

 # Programming with Caffeine

 CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
-It is a lean, high-level language that empowers you to get the most out of any JavaScript runtime.
+It is a lean, high-level language that empowers you to get the most out of JavaScript.

 ### Beyond JavaScript

 CaffeineScript, or Caf for short, is built on JavaScript.
-While JavaScript is a powerful language, it is also low level.
-It is effectively the assembly-language for the JavaScript runtime which power every browser and virtually every machine on the planet.
-No-one should hand-code assembly-language, and there is no reason to limit ourselves to only what our assembly language can express.
-CaffeineScript strives to get the most out of the *ideals* of JavaScript while moving beyond its limitations.
+While JavaScript is a powerful language, it is also low-level.
+It is effectively the assembly-language of the web.
+No-one should hand-code assembly-language.
+Coding in any assembly-language is error-prone and tedious.
+There is no reason to limit ourselves to only what our assembly language can express.

+CaffeineScript embraces the *ideals* of JavaScript while moving beyond its limitations.

-### CaffeineScript Priorities
+#### CaffeineScript Priorities

 1. maximize programmer productivity
 2. generate fast JavaScript